The Top 10 David Letterman Top 10 Lists [VIDEO]

 1. Emmy Awards replaced with Fire Dave rallies

-4. Top Ten Things Never Before Said on “The Sopranos” as presented by the cast.
+4. Top 10 Things Never Before Said on “The Sopranos” as presented by the cast.

 Air date: n/a